If you don’t know Swift yet, checkout the Swift Tour by Apple. Then come back.

 Welcome back, you now know basic Swift, congratulations.

 and most functions should be named the same like in Node.js.
-There is concat
+There is concat,

-nextTick
+nextTick and console.log.

 It is, however, not exactly the same.
 A few key differences: